 Pursuant to Florida Board of Governors regulation 8.014, the University shall waive tuition and associated fees for any student who lacks a fixed, regular, and adequate nighttime residence, excluding university housing, or whose primary nighttime residence is a public or private shelter designed to provide temporary residence for individuals intended to be institutionalized, or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings.

 Students requesting a homeless waiver are required to provide proof of homelessness (affidavit from a homeless shelter, for example) to the Office of the Dean of Students (Tom & Betty Petway Hall, building 57, suite 2700) by the payment deadline for the term as noted on the University Academic Calendar.

 Students must submit proof of homelessness each semester.

 This waiver will waive tuition and associated fees including lab fees.
 The waiver does not include repeat surcharge or excess hours fees.

 Pursuant to Florida Statute 1009.26, the University shall waive undergraduate tuition and associated fees for each recipient of a Purple Heart, or another combat decoration superior in precedence which was awarded for valor.

-Students are required to submit to the Student Financial Services Office (located in the Ann and David Hicks Hall, Buidling 53) form DD-214 issued at the time of separation from service as documentation that the student has received a Purple Heart or another combat decoration superior in precedence.
+Students are required to submit to the Student Financial Services Office (located in Ann and David Hicks Hall, Building 53) form DD-214 issued at the time of separation from service as documentation that the student has received a Purple Heart or another combat decoration superior in precedence.